-Julie Genjac is Managing Director, Applied Insights, for Hartford Funds.
+Julie Genjac is Vice President and Managing Director of Applied Insights at Hartford Funds.
 She works with financial advisors in a practice-management capacity, including engaging and educating advisors and their clients about current and emerging opportunities in the financial services marketplace.

 Here is what Julie had to say when we asked her about leadership:

-The book, The Leadership Challenge (by Kouzes and Posner), has helped me shape my thoughts on leadership.
-After much research, the authors narrowed leadership into four main traits.
-These traits are: honest, competent, inspiring, and forward-looking.
+Genjac: The book, The Leadership Challenge (by Kouzes and Posner), has helped me shape my thoughts on leadership.
+After much research, the authors narrowed leadership into four main traits—honest, competent, inspiring, and forward-looking.
 When I reflect on the outcome of Kouzes and Posner’s research, I agree wholeheartedly with their assessment.
 We can refer to these four traits by using other words or synonyms, but at the end of the day, my guess is that any leader whom you respect would embody (at least to a certain degree) these traits.

 GenHERation®: What do you think are common misconceptions about leadership?

 Genjac: One of the biggest misconceptions people have when it comes to leadership is that you have to be “the leader” to be “a leader.”
 What I mean by this is that oftentimes people believe they need to reside at the top of the organizational chart in order to be a leader.
 You need to be the CEO or President to lead.
 This is not the case whatsoever.
 While individuals at the top are usually leaders, leadership happens every day, in every way, at every level of the organizational chart.
 We are all leaders if we conduct ourselves in ways that are honest, competent, inspiring, and forward-looking.

 GenHERation®: How can one be a leader each day?
 Whether this is at home, school, or work?